yuanjun-gao/ICCV2023_SLAM_Challenge/README.md

 ## ICCV 23 Workshop Submission Requirment
 See the three challenge track web pages for the requirement of estimated trajectories.
 The three challenge track web pages can be accessed [here](https://superodometry.com/datasets).
 In addition, every participating team will be required to submit a report describing their algorithm.
-More information about the report is coming soon.
+A template for the report is [here](https://superodometry.com/Report/ICCV_Report_Template.zip).

 ## FAQ
 __Is the final scoring based on the aggregate performance across all three tracks?__